 What are balance bikes?

 Simply put, a balance bike is a bicycle without pedals or training wheels.
 It simply has the frame, fork, handlebar and wheels.
 As its name suggests, the purpose of a kids balance bike is to teach boys and girls how to balance while they are sitting and in motion.
-Kids then move the bike forward by pushing their feet against the ground.
-Balance bikes are also known as:

 How does a kids balance bike work?

 Riding a balance bike is simple!
 Because it’s low to the ground, kids move forward by pushing off the ground and walking with the bike.
 As they progress, they move onto running, striding and eventually gliding.
 Once your little one is gliding along and has mastered their balance, they’re ready to begin pedalling!

 Balance bikes are a fantastic investment for your child for a number of reasons.
 In addition to being easy to use and store away, their simple design lets kids start, stop, steer and turn with safety and confidence because their feet are on the ground.
 Once they have developed these skills, they’ll be riding a bicycle without training wheels in no time!
 It’s not just about balance.
 In addition to being fun, the design of balance bikes encourages children to use their arms and lift their legs in order to move forward, which helps them build their strength as well as fine-tune their posture, motor skills, agility and coordination.